-Glyn Davis is the 19th Vice-Chancellor of the University of Melbourne and a professor of political science in the University’s Faculty of Arts.
+Glyn Davis was the 19th Vice-Chancellor of the University of Melbourne and is a professor of political science in the University’s Faculty of Arts.

 Beginning his term in January 2005, Professor Davis championed the Growing Esteem strategy for the University of Melbourne, centred on the ‘triple helix’ – an aspiration to offer outstanding research, education, and engagement, with each strand reinforcing the others.
 This strategy has encouraged major investments for the University in new research infrastructure, and an emphasis on engagement through cultural activities, archives and museums.
 Professor Davis has also encouraged a new focus on advancement, with the Believe campaign launched in May 2013 – the largest fundraising drive in the University’s history.